 7 + 1 Holy Days

-Holy Week is usually kick started by Palm Sunday (Filipino: Linggo ng Palaspás, Spanish: Domingo de Ramos), a commemoration of Jesus’ triumphal entry into Jerusalem.
-Palm Sunday is often associated with believers bringing ornately and often elaborately woven palm fronds/leaves/branches, which are believed to repel and ward off demons and evil spirits, and avert both fires and lightning.
+Holy Week begins usually by Palm Sunday (Filipino: Linggo ng Palaspás, Spanish: Domingo de Ramos), a commemoration of Jesus’ triumphal entry into Jerusalem.
+Palm Sunday is often associated with believers bringing ornately and often elaborately woven palm branches/fronds/leaves, which are believed to repel and ward off demons and evil spirits, and avert both fires and lightning.

-Palm Sunday is followed by Holy Monday, Holy Tuesday, and Holy Wednesday where cities and towns all across the country often hold processions that depict the Journey to Cavalry.
+Palm Sunday is followed by Holy Monday, Holy Tuesday, Holy Wednesday, Holy Thursday, and so on where cities and towns all across the country often hold processions that depict the Journey to Cavalry.
 Some areas and municipalities even feature life-sized images and statues of the Fallen Christ, along with that of saints and other religious figures present.
 Holy Wednesday (Miyérkules Santo) also happens to be the last working day of the (holy) week wherein believers working/studying in the cities/urban areas commute in droves and return to their home provinces for the Triduum, making it one of the busiest travel seasons of the year.

 After Holy Wednesday is Maundy Thursday (Huwebes Santo) marks the first/official statutory public holiday of the holy week where believers usually attend mass especially in large dioceses and archdioceses.
 Also throughout the day, worshippers pray the Stations of the Cross inside or outside the church.
 Some observe theirs in mountains and some by the rivers, meters apart from each station.
 Maundy Thursday is succeeded by Good Friday (Biyernes Santo) which is often considered the most solemn day of the holy week.
 Christians commemorate the day by fasting, and devout ones even go to extreme lengths as some practice self-flagellation, while others even have themselves being nailed to the cross (although the Catholic Church discourages this particular practice), paralleling that of the passion of Christ prior to his crucifixion.
 Although extremely bizarre and taboo to some people, especially to foreign eyes, Filipinos still carry with them up to this day this old tradition of penance and atonement.
 Following that of Good Friday is Black Saturday (Sábado de Gloria), labelled “Black” in reference to mourning, and commemorates the day wherein Jesus Christ’s body was laid in the tomb.
 Just like Good Friday, Filipinos observe this day in solemnity and penance albeit with less “intensity” than that of the day prior.
 Finally, Easter Sunday (Linggó ng Pagkabuhay) caps off this week long observance of Holy Week, and is marked by jubilant and blissful celebrations to commemorate the resurrection of Jesus Christ.
 Filipinos often hold and prepare large banquets and feast on the day with families and relatives.